PerfectComputerSolutionsNP/pos/README.md

 cd /pos/src/server

-./gradlew build
+./gradlew clean build

 java -jar build/libs/server.jar
 ```

-This will run the Springboot application on port 8080.
+This will run the API on port 8080.
 It will be
 accessible from `http://localhost:8080` of the development machine.

 ## Setting up the client